BMW 7 Series (G11): Alpina B7

-The Alpina B7 xDrive was announced by BMW North America in February 2016 with sales starting in September.
-With an electronically limited top speed of 310 km/h and a 0–100 km/h acceleration time of 3.7 seconds along with a sportier setup, it is the sportiest 7 Series but is sold by BMW only in the United States and Canada.
+The Alpina B7 xDrive was announced by BMW North America in February 2016, and was unveiled at the 2016 Geneva Motor Show, with sales starting in September.
+The B7 uses a modified version of the 750Li's 4.4-litre twin-turbocharged V8 engine, designated the N63M30, producing 600 hp and 800 Nm of torque.
+It also features a more luxurious interior.
+With an electronically limited top speed of 310 km/h and a 0–100 km/h acceleration time of 3.7 seconds, as well as a number of other changes to make the car sportier, it is considered the sportiest 7 Series model.
+The B7 is sold by BMW only in the United States and Canada.
 The B7 is sold in other countries by Alpina as the B7 Bi-Turbo, with a delimited top speed of 330 km/h.

-The Alpina B7 features a 447 kW 4.4 litre twin-turbocharged V8 engine delivering 800 Nm of torque and a more luxurious interior.
-It was unveiled at the 2016 Geneva Motor Show.

 The facelift model was unveiled on 11 February 2019.
-The power band of the engine is improved, with the maximum 590 lbft of torque now being available from 2,000 rpm, and the output of 447 kW between 5,500 and 6,500 rpm.
+The power band of the engine is improved, with the maximum 590 lbft of torque now being available from 2,000 rpm, and the output of 600 hp between 5,500 and 6,500 rpm.
 Acceleration from 0–100 km/h is achieved in 3.6 seconds while the 330 km/h top speed is now unlimited worldwide.
 Public introduction took place at the 2019 Geneva Motor Show and deliveries began during July.